space-wizards/docs/src/en/space-station-14/departments/security/proposals/reduced-metagaming.md

 ### Proposed Solution

 Security should not have any rule limitations on checking implants, but instead Security should be mechanically discouraged from performing random implant checks.
 I propose the following:
-- Security has knowledge of implants; that they exist, and what types the Syndicate have access to.
+- Rule change: Security has knowledge of implants; that they exist, and what types the Syndicate have access to.
-- Security has no limitations on performing implant checks.
+- Rule change: Security has no limitations on performing implant checks.
 - Checks can only be performed with the `Implant Extractor`, a device that can be printed in the Medfab.
 - To extract, the Implant Extractor must be set to the specific type of implant to be extracted.
 A doafter is then performed.
    - If successful, the chosen implant gets extracted into the Implant Extractor similar to how an Implanter is done now.